jonspeicher/dotfiles/README.markdown

 dotlink.py itself, will be treated as though it's part of the 'py' platform, but that's ok for now, because dotlink.py is treated as a special-case built-in ignored file already.
 I'm scratching my own itch with this, not building a Swiss Army knife for the world.

+Also is it worth noting that the regex syntax used in the ignore file is applied with match rather than search?